open-telemetry/opentelemetry-specification/specification/api-metrics.md

 ### Metric Instruments

-A _metric instrument_, of which there are three kinds, is a device for entering raw measurements into the API.
+A _metric instrument_, of which there are three kinds, is a device for capturing raw measurements into the API.
 There are Counter, Measure, and Observer instruments, each with different semantics and intended uses, that will be specified here.
-All measurements that enter the API are associated with an instrument, which gives the measurement its properties.
+All measurements captured by the API are associated with an instrument, which gives the measurement its properties.
 Instruments are created and defined through calls to a `Meter` API, which is the user-facing entry point to the SDK.